milaomrani/crewAI/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## To Do
+ - [ ] Add real-time stock price fetching
+ - [ ] Add more stock options
+ - [ ] Run the script on a schedule to fetch stock prices at regular intervals using airflow

 ## License

 This project is open source and available under the [MIT License](LICENSE).